dstackai/dstack/docs/docs/protips.md

 You can change the default idle duration by using ``--idle-duration DURATION`` with `dstack run`, or set `termination_idle_duration` in the configuration or profile.

-An idle instance can be destroyed at any time via `dstack pool remove INSTANCE_NAME`.
+An idle instance can be destroyed at any time via `dstack pool rm INSTANCE_NAME`.

 ### Profiles